pantheon-systems/documentation/source/content/managing-edu-plus.md

 reviewed: "2020-03-11"
 ---

-Pantheon for EDU+ allows Organization Administrators to manage service level [plans](https://pantheon.io/pricing) for sites within their [organization](/organizations).
+Pantheon for EDU+ allows Organization Administrators to manage [site plans](https://pantheon.io/pricing) for sites within their [organization](/organizations).
 When a site is associated with an EDU+ Organization, billing is managed through a contract with Pantheon, and only Organization Administrators can confirm a site plan change.

 If you have a free Pantheon for EDU account and would like to upgrade to Pantheon for EDU+, [complete this form](https://pantheon.io/pantheon-edu-plus) to contact our Sales team.

-## Change the Service Level
+## Change the Site Plan

 1. As an [organization administrator](/change-management#roles-and-permissions), from the Site Dashboard, click the **Upgrade** button: